mateusz-kacpura/laravel-auth/README.md

 -----------------------------------------------------------------
 You need commit this code

+You need instal required composer

+# composer install

 You need install node

+# npm install

-Restart computer add npm to path
+You need restart your computer and add your npm to path

 You need create database and make migrate

+# php artisan migrate

+You need to modification php.init in your xampp server ;extension=gd to extension=gd

+# You need import database to your phpmyadmin

 And start server 127.0.0.1:8000

-$ php artisan serve
+# php artisan serve
 ----------------------------------------------------------------